 EU and UK regulations will control, limit and gradually phase out certain F-Gases, ODS Gases and other related variants, as they have been shown to deplete the ozone layer and contribute to greenhouse gas emissions associated with global warming.

 For more detailed information about F-Gas Regulations click here

-Maskold is approved and certified by agencies including DEFRA and REFCOM to carry out F Gas testing.
+Maskold is approved and certified by agencies including DEFRA and REFCOM to conduct F Gas testing.
 We can also undertake annual F Gas checks as part of an agreed maintenance contract.

-You can also download our short R22 phase-out guide or contact us now to discuss the options available for the replacement of your R22 system.
+You can also contact us now to discuss the options available for the replacement of your R22 system.